-Welcome to the Theosophy London Centre where you will find details of our activities, the programme of events, study courses and other resources.
+Welcome to the Theosophy London Centre website where you will find details of our activities, the programme of events, study courses, and other resources.

-The aim of the group is to form a centre of brotherhood for the study and practice of the Ancient Wisdom of Theosophy so as to live a more meaningful life, and it welcomes participation by all who share its aims and interest.
+The aim of the group is to form a centre of brotherhood for the study and practice of the Ancient Wisdom of Theosophy so as to live a more meaningful and fulfilled life, and it welcomes to its association all who share its interests and goals.

-The United Lodge of Theosophists was founded in Los Angeles in 1909 by Robert Crosbie, who had been a pupil of these two and a close colleague of Mr Judge.
-The ULT was first established in London in 1925.
+The United Lodge of Theosophists was founded in Los Angeles in 1909 by Robert Crosbie, who had been a close and devoted pupil of HPB and Judge and worked closely with them.

-It is not necessary to become an Associate of the ULT to join any of the activities, but it welcomes to its association all those who are in accord with its Declaration and realise the importance of its work in the advancement of knowledge, spirituality, and the right relations between humanity and great Nature.
+It is not necessary to become an Associate of the ULT to join any of the activities, but it welcomes to its association all in accord with its Declaration and who see the value of its work in the advancement of knowledge, spirituality, and the right relations between humanity and great Nature.

 We are located at 62 Queen’s Gardens, London, W2 3AH and can be reached by phone at 020 7723 0688.
 You can also click here to get in touch with us online.